alevchuk/minibank/slackware/README.md

 * In step 3 (putting Slackware ARM mini root file system in the SD Card),:
-  1. Set the temparary password (PASSWD) to something unique for good measure.
+  1. Set the temporary password (PASSWD) to something unique for good measure.
 ```bash
 #!/bin/bash